Meet our Staff

-In addition to being on staff with the church, Josh Mackin teaches writing at the King's College.
+In addition to being on staff with the church, Josh Mackin writes for Courageous Studious.
 He and his wife moved to New York in 2009 and taught in the city's public schools in Harlem and Brooklyn.

 Amber Salladin has a passion for congregational worship.
 Having served on the music staff at St. John's Vancouver Anglican Church and St James Muswell Hill, she leads the band and the Emmanuel Community Choir.
-She also works as a Conducting Fellow with the Young People's Chorus of New York City and is the principal pianist of the New York Session Symphony.
+She also works as an Assistant Conductor with the Young People's Chorus of New York City and is the principal pianist of the New York Session Symphony.

 The 2018 Church Council

 Any of the Wardens or Council can be contacted through the church office.

 In accordance with the Church Constitution of Emmanuel, the Church Council, who are elected annually by the congregation, have responsibility for oversight of the following:

 The church council, which consists of two wardens and four church council members, all of whom shall constitute the board of the trustees of this unincorporated association, conducts all of the business of the church, except that the church council may delegate certain duties to persons, commissions or committees.

 In public service of the parish, the church council professes Jesus Christ as their Lord and Savior and subscribes to the governing theological principles of the parish as set forth in the preamble of the constitution.